C-HGP/attackCar-master/README.md

-# suicideCar-master
+# suicideCar-master STATE-MACHINE

-Nucleo based car that will attack anything within x radius of the sensor
+This branch is for testing the robot without use of FreeRTOS, aka not using tasks for driving the robot